WeronikaMartinsen/HTML-CSS-CA-Design1-/README.md

 ## Bug Reports

-If you find a bug or encounter an issue, please help us by following these steps:
+If you find a bug or encounter an issue, please report it to me!

-1. Check if the issue has already been reported by searching the issues.
-2. If not, create a new issue with a descriptive title and detailed description.

 ## Code Contributions